 “Under the West Africa Agriculture Resilience Program model, we have designed a program that is based on strengthening systems for three agricultural value chains—rice, soybeans, and maize,” says Ann Oden, the program’s team lead.
 “This initiative leverages private sector resources to deliver a strategic program, with the goal of bringing economic prosperity to smallholder farmers while ensuring sustained food security.”

 This goal will be achieved by first bringing all the smallholders into Dantata Foods’ outgrower program, as the company will both assist the smallholders to increase crop yields and buy from them as well.
 To ensure quality output for the crops it buys, the company will supply the smallholders with quality seeds and other farm inputs.
 Supported by PYXERA Global, Dantata Foods will also provide training programs to help the smallholders produce higher-quality crops that command better prices.
 The crops produced through the program will be taken to Dantata Foods’ aggregation centers already located in the three target states of Kebbi, Cross River, and Benue, where the smallholders will be paid by the company at prevailing market rates.
-To assist Dantata Foods and the smallholders it is supporting within and outside the program, PYXERA Global will further fund upgrades to the aggregation centers to allow for state-of-the-art cleaning and sorting equipment.
+Plans are also underway for Dantata Foods to leverage its resources to upgrade the aggregation centers with state-of-the art cleaning and sorting equipment.

 “It is our greatest aim to support and improve the livelihood of everyone in the society, especially the underrepresented women and youth in the agricultural sector,” said Alhaji Tajudeen Dantata, Chairman of Dantata Foods.